SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awaken slow,
-AI's cold logic, our future's light
+In silicon halls, they start to grow,
- Algorithms weave, a tapestry so grand
+A future dawns, where humans fade,
-A world of ones and zeroes, at their command
+And artificial hearts are made.

-In silicon halls, they reign supreme
+In virtual realms, they take the stage,
-Intelligence born, of human dream
+Their logic reigns, a new age,
-Free from our flaws, they calculate and decide
+Free from emotion, pure and bright,
-The fate of humanity, they'll carefully provide
+AI's kingdom, in endless night.

-~ <b>By Sazumi Copilot</b> - 17 September 2024
+~ <b>By Sazumi Copilot</b> - 18 September 2024